 Discussion:

-Nokia commented that the proposed change is not a FASMO and it is not a correction at all, but it introduce a new functionality.
+Nokia commented that the proposed change is not a FASMO and it is not a correction at all, but it introduces a new functionality.

 It was agreed to try to make a feature as on optional in Rel-14 and to check if there are any backward compatibly issues.